AlfrescoArchive/alfresco-anaxes-shipyard/examples/hello-world/README.md

 Deleting outdated charts
 </pre>

-6. Navigate to the 'hello-world/helm' folder and deploy the helm chart in your namespace.
+6. Deploy the helm chart in your namespace.

 If you're deploying to your local minikube use the following command: